-- It is cost friendly since you can access up to 2-story gutters from the ground without having to purchase other access equipment.
-The vacuum can also be used for cleaning other areas.
+- It is cost-friendly since you can access up to 2-story gutters from the ground without purchasing other access equipment.
+The vacuum can also be used for cleaning different areas.

-- A gutter vacuum is safe to use because it does not expose you to the danger of falling from higher heights.
+- A gutter vacuum is safe because it does not expose you to the danger of falling from higher heights.

 - You might need to use other tools to remove the remaining dirt in the gutter since the gutter vacuum might not suck all the leaves and twigs from the gutter.